 Have you ever heard someone say, “I would rather have a root canal”?
 Most of us in Cedar Park are used to hearing root canals compared to some genuinely unpleasant circumstances, but Drs.
-Kerr, Hedgecock, Patel, Wahi, and Edmonds would like to set the record straight and talk about how root canals can do some serious dental good.
+Kerr, Hedgecock, Patel and Wahi would like to set the record straight and talk about how root canals can do some serious dental good.

 Root Canals Save TeethHere it comes, the question on everyone’s mind: “Why on Earth would you want a root canal?!”
 There is one thing all dentists in Cedar Park and beyond will agree on—saving your natural teeth is always the best option.
 There are many ways that Drs.
 Kerr, Hedgecock, Patel and Wahi can replace missing or damaged teeth, but nothing is as good as the real thing.
 If you have a tooth with inflamed or infected pulp, a root canal can eliminate the infection and save it.
 Thus, root canals are preferable to extraction.
 Here are some more advantages of endodontic root canal treatment:

 - Efficient chewing

 - Tolerance of normal bite force and sensation

 - Surrounding teeth are protected from extra wear and/or strain